mcgill-csus/mcgill-csus-docs/constitution/body.md

 CSUS' membership is all students registered in an Undergraduate programme in the School of Computer Science at McGill University, given payment of fees prescribed in Article 4.
 Any student registered in a Computer Science Major or Computer Science Honours programme is considered a member.
 Payment of society fees also grants membership.
-The fees for CSUS will be determined by the Science Undergraduate Society of McGill University (SUS).
+The fees for CSUS will be determined by the Science Undergraduate Society of McGill University (SUS) and the Arts Undergraduate Society (AUS) for their respective constituencies.

 ## Purpose